 Being full-time in photography has allowed Matt to take on more clients, turn around work faster, and spend more time at home with his family.
-Matt said, “That’s when this felt like my career.
-I saw probably a $50,000 a year increase in revenue that year.
+Matt said, “That’s when this felt like my career took off.
+I saw probably a $50,000 a year increase in revenue.
 Last year was my first six-figure year – and I’m just so thankful.”

 Looking forward to the future and focusing on work-life balance

 Broken Bow, Oklahoma and the surrounding areas continue to grow quickly – and the need for real estate photography grows along with it.
 Matt told us, “There are so many new developments coming in.
 Just now, 1,000 acres are being developed for cabins.”

 With all this growth, Matt shared hopes to expand his business into an agency.
 “The way it stands right now, I’m out of hours,” he explained.
 “I would like to outsource some editing, start training assistant photographers, and develop a team.
 It would be great to eventually not have to be present all the time and I could free up time to be home with my wife and two little girls.
 You know you don’t get those years back.”